Neem Oil, Leaves, and Seeds – 18 Remedial Applications from the Tree of Life

 The oil can be used to help reduce the pain and redness of sunburned skin, which also helps prevent long term damage to the epidermis.

 Lastly, neem oil can be applied externally to repel insect bites.
-Rub a few drops on your skin or clothing, or combine a few drops of oil with alcohol in a spray bottle and spritz it all over.
+Rub a few drops on your skin or clothing, or combine a few drops (or more) of oil with alcohol in a spray bottle and spritz it all over.
 The beauty of it is that you can feel good about leaving it on your skin!

 Neem has been used for thousands of years for so many different remedial applications.
 The benefits far exceed the rancid smell!